You are pregnant and want to know how to have a healthy pregnancy. Below are some questions you may want to ask your doctor for a healthy pregnancy.

 - Can I continue to take my regular medicines during pregnancy?

 - Are there certain tasks at work I should avoid?

 - Are there any precautions I should take at work while pregnant?

 What to ask your doctor about staying healthy during pregnancy; Pregnancy - what to ask your doctor about staying healthy; Healthy pregnancy - what to ask your doctor

 Centers for Disease Control and Prevention website.
-During Pregnancy. www.cdc.gov/pregnancy/during.html.
-Updated January 23, 2018.
-Accessed April 6, 2018.
+During pregnancy. www.cdc.gov/pregnancy/during.html.
+Updated February 26, 2020.
+Accessed August 4, 2020.